 Bringing Parity with Other Financial Transactions: TDS/TCS is already applied to various financial transactions, such as salary payments, interest income, and securities trading.
 Including cryptocurrency trading under the purview of TDS/TCS aligns with treating cryptocurrencies as financial assets and ensuring consistency in the tax framework across different types of economic activities.

-Leveling the Playing Field: By subjecting cryptocurrency trading to TDS/TCS, the government aims to create a level playing field for all market participants.
+Leveling the Playing Field: The government wants fairness for everyone in the market.
+They will apply TDS/TCS to cryptocurrency trading.
 It helps prevent potential tax advantage or arbitrage opportunities from the differential treatment between cryptocurrencies and traditional financial instruments.

-Strengthening Regulatory Oversight: Including TDS/TCS in cryptocurrency trading facilitates better regulation and oversight.
-It enables authorities to monitor transactions, collect data, and enforce compliance with tax regulations more effectively.
-This enhanced oversight can contribute to the overall stability and integrity of the cryptocurrency market.
+**Strengthening Regulatory Oversight:** Adding TDS/TCS to cryptocurrency trading boosts regulation and oversight.
+It helps authorities track transactions, gather data, and enforce tax rules better.
+This better oversight can help the cryptocurrency market stay stable and secure.

-The potential implications of levying Tax Deducted at Source (TDS) and Tax Collected at Source (TCS) on cryptocurrency trading are as follows:
+The possible effects of applying Tax Deducted at Source (TDS) and Tax Collected at Source (TCS) on cryptocurrency trading include:

-Administrative Challenges: Introducing TDS/TCS for cryptocurrency transactions may pose organizational challenges for traders and exchanges.
-They would need to modify their systems to accommodate tax deduction or collection mechanisms, which could require significant investment in infrastructure and compliance measures.
+**Administrative Challenges:** Adding TDS/TCS for cryptocurrency transactions could create challenges for traders and exchanges.
+They need to change their systems for tax deductions or collections.
+This might need a big investment in infrastructure and compliance.

 Compliance Burden on Traders: Traders must diligently maintain records of their cryptocurrency transactions to accurately calculate and report TDS/TCS.
 This could increase the compliance burden on individual traders, especially those engaged in frequent or high-volume trading.

-Impact on Trading Volumes and Liquidity: TDS/TCS may impact trading volumes and liquidity in the cryptocurrency market.
-Some traders might reduce their activity to avoid TDS/TCS implications, potentially reducing market activity and liquidity.
+**Impact on Trading Volumes and Liquidity:** TDS/TCS could affect trading volumes and liquidity in the cryptocurrency market.
+Some traders may cut back on their activity to dodge TDS/TCS issues.
+This could lead to less market activity and lower liquidity.
 However, the extent of this impact would depend on the specific implementation and associated tax rates.

-Market Transparency and Regulation: TDS/TCS can contribute to increased transparency and regulation in the cryptocurrency market.
-The reporting requirements can help authorities track transactions and identify potential instances of money laundering, tax evasion, or other illicit activities.
+**Market Transparency and Regulation:** TDS/TCS boosts transparency and regulation in the cryptocurrency market.
+Reporting requirements help authorities track transactions.
+They can spot potential money laundering, tax evasion, or other illegal activities.
 This would align cryptocurrency trading with the broader financial regulatory framework.

 International precedents and regulatory approaches regarding the taxation of cryptocurrencies vary across countries.
 Here are some examples: